TheOmegaCarrot/supple/README.md

 # How do I use this?

-You can simply clone this repository into your `CMAKE_PREFIX_PATH`, find the package `supple`.
+You can simply add this repository as a submodule, and `add_subdirectory` in cmake, or you may install it into your `CMAKE_PREFIX_PATH`.
 The package currently defines three targets: `supple::core`, `supple::testing`, and `supple::full`.

 * `supple::full` will always link all targets.
 * `supple::core` contains the majority of the library's functionality.
 * `supple::testing` contains the testing framework.

-Alternatively, you can simply copy `cpp/inc/<module-name>` into your project, and include headers directly, listing the `<module-name>` directory as `-isystem`.
+Alternatively, you can simply copy `cpp/include/supple/<module-name>` into your project, and include headers directly, listing the `<module-name>` directory as `-isystem`.
-For example: if you copy `cpp/inc/core` to `my_cool_project/include/core`, then you should pass the compiler option `-isystem include/core`.
+For example: if you copy `cpp/include/supple/core` to `my_cool_project/include/core`, then you should pass the compiler option `-isystem include/core`.

 ---